nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Command Bar** | The input bar at the top of the HireMe application which allows users to type in a string command.
 **Company Email** | The email of the company that the user is applying for an internship role at.
 **Company Name** | The name of the company that the user is applying for an internship role at.
-**Command Line Interface (CLI)** | The user interacts with the computer by typing text commands instead of using a mouse to click on buttons or icons.
+**Command Line Interface (CLI)** | An interface that the user interacts with by typing text commands instead of using a mouse to click on buttons or icons.
 **Filepath** | The location through which a file can be accessed in a file system.
-**Graphical User Interface (GUI)** | The user interacts with the computer using visual elements like buttons, icons and windows.
+**Graphical User Interface (GUI)** | An interface that the user interacts with using visual elements like buttons, icons and windows.
 **Index** | The application number of the internship application displayed in the list.
 **Java** | A programming language for coding applications, websites and other software.
 **Java Archive (Jar)** | A file format used to package multiple files into one file for distribution.